The benchmark could take 40–60s causing the Next.js proxy to drop the

 ⚙️ Challenge Generation & Validation Pipeline

-Every day at midnight (Europe/Paris), the Fetcher Job triggers a fully automated pipeline:
+Every day at midnight (Europe/Paris), the Fetcher Job triggers a fully automated pipeline.
+It uses multiple AI prompts — not one — across three distinct phases:

 flowchart TD